textiles-lab/knitout-backend-kniterate/README.md

 <b><a name="local-use"></a>Usage</b>

-1. Once the repository has been [cloned](#installation) onto your local machine, move the knitout (.k) file you would like to convert to k-code (.kc) into the program's directory (the folder 'knitout-backend-kniterate').
+1. Once the repository has been <a href="#installation">cloned</a> onto your local machine, move the knitout (.k) file you would like to convert to k-code (.kc) into the program's directory (the folder 'knitout-backend-kniterate').
 2. Then, navigate to the directory with this command:
 ```console
 cd knitout-backend-kniterate